Ranieri93/TwitterApiTest/README.md

 # About this DUMMY APP

-This is a simple demo which is using Tittwer API!
+This is a simple demo which is using Tittwer API!<br>
+Tn there you'll be able to retrieve a post through an ID, post something with your linked account, and fetch daily tweets with a specific keyword. <br>
+Enjoy!

 ## PRE-REQUISITES